xVE-e/xVE-e.github.io/_posts/2026-03-23-analyzing-akamai-bmp-part-3.md

 ---

->Notes: I barely had time to test this, unfortunately I'm very busy working on paid projects, and at the same time I didn't want to leave you waiting a month for part 3.
+>Notes: I barely had time to test this, i did some tests, but not many, unfortunately I'm very busy working on paid projects, and at the same time I didn't want to leave you waiting a month for part 3.
 There might be something to improve if you're looking for a perfect solver.
 This is just an educational article, it serves as a guide.
 This doesn't mean that bmp413.go doesn't work, it just means that it's definitely not something I recommend putting into large scale.
 Thank you to the more than 300 readers, I love you all.

 Telegram: @vxigl
 Discord: @xve_e